The History Of The Mattress

 Sealy’s Began in Sealy

-In the early 1900's The bedding industry got together and fought for sanitary bedding laws and eventually got them.
+In the early 1900s The bedding industry got together and fought for sanitary bedding laws and eventually got them.
 It was not uncommon to have vermin-infested mattresses, even new off the production lines.
-Organic mattresses fillings of the time were subject to all sorts of attack by bugs, bacteria, and mildew.
+Organic mattresses' fillings of the time were subject to all sorts of attacks by bugs, bacteria, and mildew.
 Remember the saying "Don't let the bed bugs bite?"

 Spring beds were an improvement over the basic bed that had been used for thousands of years before.
 They had more softness and conformity.
 But coil springs still have a basic problem; they can only cushion a downward force.
 They cannot push up.
 They cannot conform to and properly support your body.

 In 1968, the first modern water bed was released, quickly gaining unprecedented popularity.
 Waterbeds were the first real innovation in bedding in over 100 years.
 Unlike spring beds, water shifts to conform to the exact shape of your body and actually pushes up to support curved areas of your body such as the small of your back.
 The result is the even distribution of pressure, greater comfort, fewer backaches, and a better night's sleep.

 Tempur-Pedic begins to evolve 1970’s: NASA invented Memory Foam, which was eventually refined and used by Tempur-Pedic and continues to be used in both medical and everyday home settings.
 It gained popularity because they were hypoallergenic, mold-resistant, and easy to maintain; they are still popular today for the same reasons.
 Memory foam is a gel-like material that adjusts to pressure and bounces back once the pressure is released.